Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Therapy for Depression.md

-here are several different kinds of therapy that are considered evidence-based for treating depression, which means that they have been studied and clinically proven to be effective.
+There are several different kinds of therapy that are considered evidence-based for managing depression, which means that they have been studied and clinically proven to be effective.
 Here is a breakdown of some of them:

-Cognitive behavioral therapy (CBT)
-Cognitive behavioral therapy is the gold standard for treating children and adolescents with depression.
+Cognitive behavioral therapy is a standard approach for managing depression in children and adolescents.
 CBT works by giving people skills to cope with symptoms like depressed mood and unhelpful thoughts (like “no one likes me” or “things will always be like this”).
 In CBT, the child and their therapist collaborate to meet goals, like catching those unhelpful thought patterns and improving problem-solving ability.

 Central to the treatment is teaching kids that their thoughts, feelings, and behaviors are all interconnected, so changing one of these points can change all three.